Biswanathdas1996/vive/replit.md

 **In-Memory Storage**: Implements a fallback memory storage system for development/testing scenarios.

-**File System**: Generated application files are stored in the local file system under `/public` directory for serving static content.
+**File System**: Generated HTML applications are stored in the local file system under `/public` directory for serving static content.
+Each HTML file is completely self-contained with embedded CSS and JavaScript.

 ## Authentication and Authorization